General

 Example: 8.0 in History and 6.0 in Math or, 7.0 in History and 7.0 in Math.

 You can take the Honour Specialist courses in the same session, or in separate sessions.
-We will report completion of the Combined Honour Specialist to Ontario College of Teachers once both courses have been successfully completed.
+We will report completion of the Combined Honour Specialist to Ontario College of Teachers as the courses are successfully completed.
 A Confirmation of Teaching Experience Form is required for only one of the subject areas.

 If you are applying for a Combined Honour Specialist, please email us at cedmail@queensu.ca for more information and assistance.